addiscent/iplog-to-sql-table/README.md

     The result should be a usage display similar to shown above in "Description" section.

+Operation Details :

+    For more information about operation, see the readme.txt file.

 Developer's notes:

     For more information about re-using the source code in this product, see the .php files.

 License:

     The license under which this software product is released is GPLv2.